 First things first, however.
 While there are many brands of central air conditioners, digging deeper reveals that the majority of central air conditioners are made by a handful of companies, marketing merely makes it looks as if you have a wider range of choices.
 The major manufacturers are:

 Among central air conditioners, the Maytag M1200 PSA4BI iQ Drive gets some solid recommendations.
 This split-system central-air system has two major selling points: efficiency and quietness.
 With SEER ratings of up to 25.5 and EER ratings of up to 15 (depending on cooling capacity), this model is Energy Star qualified and meets the latest CEE Tier 3 standards.
-WebHVAC.com puts it in second place on its list of top 10 central air conditioners for 2015, noting that the company has "pushed the envelope" with "cutting edge" central air systems such as this one.
-Hvac-for-beginners.com gives it a 5-star rating compared to other top end ("Ultimate") systems.
-Sound levels are kept in check by a high density compressor blanket, notes Richard Reed, who adds that the 12-year warranty is very good.
+WebHVAC.com puts it in first place on its list of top 10 central air conditioners for 2016, noting that the company has "pushed the envelope" with "cutting edge" central air systems such as this one.
+Sound levels are kept in check by a high density compressor blanket, notes and the 12-year warranty is very good.
 The stainless-steel cabinet draws kudos for its durability and appearance, plus bonus points from WebHAVC.com for rounded rather than sharp corners "to make it safer for installation where children play."
 However, neither Maytag nor other Nortek Global HVAC brands get enough feedback to be included in the large survey of central air-conditioner brands that we spotted.

 Among brands that are included in that survey, Lennox is fairly well regarded, scoring among the better brands with just 13 percent saying that their units required service.
 That's in line with the company's reputation and policies regarding qualified installers.
 Brown says that the biggest reason why brands like Lennox, Carrier and Trane are considered to be better than others is that those companies are "selective about who they let install their products."

 The Dave Lennox Signature Collection sits atop the Lennox brand's offerings.
-The Dave Lennox Signature XC25 earns the top spot at WebHVAC.com.
-"This unit was our top pick last year, and nothing came out in 2014 to push it out of the top spot," the editors say.
-Benefits start with its efficiency rating of up 26 SEER (depending on unit size) -- that's high enough to cut energy costs by as much 60 percent when replacing an older unit, and high enough to be designated as one of the Most Efficient Energy Star qualified products in 2015.
+The Dave Lennox Signature XC25 drops into second place this year at WebHVAC.com, down from first place last year -- still an excellent rating.
+Benefits start with its efficiency rating of up 26 SEER (depending on unit size) -- that's high enough to cut energy costs by as much 60 percent when replacing an older unit, and high enough to be designated as one of the Most Efficient Energy Star qualified products in 2016.
 Want to save even more money?
 The XC25 is SunSource solar-power ready, meaning that in sunny climes and locations, it can directly accept solar panels that can be used to power the air-conditioner, and to supply power to your home when your air-conditioner is off.
-That feature helps the XC25 earn a perfect 10 score in efficiency from TopTenReviews.com, where it's the highest rated air conditioner for 2015.
+That feature helps the XC25 earn a perfect 10 score in efficiency from TopTenReviews.com, where it's the highest rated air conditioner for 2016.
 The brand has a good reputation for reliability, as noted above, but at 10 years, its warranty is a little shorter than the Maytag's.

 Although Amana gets poor ratings for reliability in the customer-satisfaction survey cited above, one particular model gets some recommendations.
 The Amana ASXC18 is a mid-level model that stands out from the crowd by offering a very good warranty -- lifetime on the compressor, 10 years on the balance of the system.
-Richard Reed at Hvac-for-beginners.com grants it a 5-star rating among air-conditioner systems of similar ("Premium") quality.
-It also lands on the top 10 lists at TopTenReviews.com and WebHVAC.com.
+It lands on the top 10 lists at TopTenReviews.com and gets some kudos from the editors at WebHVAC.com.
 With a maximum efficiency rating of 19 SEER, it falls toward the bottom of the high-efficiency central air systems we recommend, but most configurations reach the threshold needed to be Energy Star qualified.
 Features include ComfortNet communications compatibility with optional controllers and thermostats to improve efficiency and ease of use.

 In the major survey cited above, feedback shows that most brands are about equally reliable.
 Between 10 and 13 percent of homeowners reported that their air conditioners broke down during a five-year period for most brands.
-However, three brands -- Goodman, Amana and York -- had significantly worse ratings, with 17 to 19 percent needing repairs.
+However, three brands -- York, Goodman and Amana and York -- are at the bottom of the list, with 28 to 30 percent needing repairs.